split-banner-image

 The rate of breast cancer recurrence is not the same for all patients.
 Understand the risk of recurrence for your type of breast cancer.

-Understanding Breast Cancer Recurrence Rates
+Understanding the Likelihood of Breast Cancer Recurrence Rates

 Fear of recurrence – that is, the fear your breast cancer will come back – is a common issue facing women who’ve had early stage breast cancer.
 Fortunately, Australia has one of the best survival rates of breast cancer in the world, with 91% of women surviving at least five years past their diagnosis.
 New Zealand is not far behind with 88% of women surviving five years past their first diagnosis.